 The delivery company that Kohl's uses for the east coast deliveries is far worse than the post office could ever imagine being and there is no excuse for the lies they tell.
 The sad thing is that after all this I think I will be returning the two pair of jeans that I wanted- the fabric stinks.
 It smells metallic or worse even after two washes.
 It must be something that they put them through to get the finish.
 It even left some sort of deposit on the zippers.
 All in all, I will not be a Kohl's.com customer again.
 Just too much trouble for the little saved.

-This letter is to complain about a frustrating experience with an order I placed on Kohls.com.
+This letter is to complain about a frustrating experience with an order I placed on Kohl's.com.
 I purchased 9 items from a baby registry on December 30, 2013 via your website.
 At checkout, I changed to ship to address to my home.
 While reviewing the printed order confirmation at home yesterday, I noticed the ship to address had reverted back to the registrant's, which is no longer a current address.
 I called Kohl's customer service and upon explaining the issue, I was advised this happens often, I was offered an apology and assurance that the situation would be corrected.

 Although my actions may seem extreme, I have never been this livid due to the lack of customer service from a company.
 I myself work in customer service and would quit my job if I ever treated someone the way I was treated today.
 All I'm left with at the moment is the hope that whoever receives my package will be honest enough to reject it, which is the pathetic resolution your customer service representative offered.
 In the meantime, I have to wait to see how this situation plays out and begin shopping yet again for baby shower gifts, which I can guarantee will not be at Kohl's.

-LANCASTER, PENNSYLVANIA -- My husband bought two pairs if Docker pants from Kohls not even a month ago for a golf trip and did not wear one of the pairs, so He asked me to return them for him.
+LANCASTER, PENNSYLVANIA -- My husband bought two pairs of Docker pants from Kohl's not even a month ago for a golf trip and did not wear one of the pairs, so He asked me to return them for him.
 I asked if he had kept the receipt.
 Of course he did not but I was hopeful because of Kohl's fantastic marketing campaign they have running about their fantastic return policy.
 I had the credit card that my husband used and all of the tags were attached to the pants.
-I went up and explained that I did not have the receipt and she scanned the pants and said oh these pants are old...they are so old they don't even scan in the system any more.
+I went up and explained that I did not have the receipt and she scanned the pants and said oh these pants are old...
+They are so old they don't even scan in the system any more.

 She proceeded to try to swipe the card but she said that this card was not the right one.
-I said oh well maybe he used his bank card I wasn't sure.
+I said "oh well maybe he used his bank card I wasn't sure."
 She said there was nothing she could do without the right card.
 So I went to the Dockers section and found the same pants, the numbers matched and everything, I talked to the sales associate in the men's department and she asked me if I wanted her to come back since she usually works in the customer service area.
-I said no I shouldn't have a problem since I found the pants and I didn't care if I got merchandise credit."
+I said "no I shouldn't have a problem since I found the pants and I didn't care if I got merchandise credit."

 I took both pants to the counter and showed them to her and she still proceeded to tell me the pants were different.
 I said the pants are the same the tags on the butt were the same, the numbers were the same except for the last digits of the sku since the pants were a different size.
 She insisted.
-I said that this is ridiculous I just want to return the pants.
-So I put the pants in the bag and told my mom as I walked away that it shouldn't be this hard to return and the customer service lady proceeded to say well that is why it's so important to keep your receipt.
-I walked away and said this is such bull."
+I said that "this is ridiculous I just want to return the pants."
+So I put the pants in the bag and told my mom as I walked away that it shouldn't be this hard to return and the customer service lady proceeded to say "well that is why it's so important to keep your receipt."
+I walked away and said "this is such bull."

 I walked to the men's department and found the lady in the men's department and we went back to the desk, this was the third time for me and the woman that helped me in the men's department, found the pants got them to scan but did not match the card I had and she gave me a merchandise credit.
 I don't understand why this other lady had to make me feel like I was returning something soooo old that it didn't scan and gave me no other options.
-I was not happy and I don't understand why a company that has a return policy such as Kohls wouldn't train the people in charge of returns on the policy or at the least show the customer a little respect when talking to them.
+I was not happy and I don't understand why a company that has a return policy such as Kohl's wouldn't train the people in charge of returns on the policy or at the least show the customer a little respect when talking to them.